MicrosoftDocs/cpp-docs/docs/assembler/masm/processor-manufacturer-programming-manuals.md

 ---
 # Processor manufacturer programming manuals

-This article provides links to websites that may contain programming information about processors that are not manufactured, sold, or supported by Microsoft.
-Microsoft does not own or control the websites or their content.
+This article provides links to websites that may contain programming info about processors that aren't made, sold, or supported by Microsoft.
+Microsoft doesn't control the websites or their content.

 ## Processor manufacturer websites